kuzmafloyd/EON/_posts/2017-04-01-uyuni-salt-flats---bolivia.md

 Now more about the Uyuni and the Salt Flat tour-&nbsp;

-The town of Uyuni is pretty small and quiet with a couple of pretty good options for food and an ice-cold cerveza!&nbsp;
+The town of Uyuni is pretty small and quiet with a couple of pretty good options for food and drinks, your in the middle of the desert so picture dusty roads!
+So it may have changed since we were there but like a lot of tours anywhere in the world, you can more often than not score a waaay better deal by organising it on the ground, not over the internet.
+A quick search of the internet found the names of the top 3 agencies and a little bit of negotiating and we found ourselves on the next tour starting&nbsp;

 ![Uyuni Salt Flats Bolivia](/images/bolivia-salt-flats/eon-bolivia-5815.jpg) ![Uyuni Salt Flats Bolivia](/images/bolivia-salt-flats/eon-bolivia-5770.jpg)![Uyuni Salt Flats Bolivia](/images/bolivia-salt-flats/eon-bolivia-5774.jpg)![Uyuni Salt Flats Bolivia](/images/bolivia-salt-flats/eon-bolivia-5819.jpg)